philc/book-notes/engineering/working in public - nadia eghbal.md

     interactions, such as user requests, bug reports, and feature requests, which compete for their attention."
   * Community interactions are reactive tasks; writing code is a proactive task.
-* The problem maintainers now need to solve is how to direct the high volume of interactions, not how to onboard more people to write code.
+* The new problem maintainers now need to solve is how to direct the high volume of interactions, not how to onboard more people to write code.
 * Open source transitioned from small internet to big internet
   * OSS creators are like other creators on social media.
 The audience is large, and the audience doesn't really help the creator create.